USDA-ARS-GBRU/GEERU_workshop/README.md

-# GEERU_workshop
+# GEERU workshop
-thoe 2024 GEERU/MSU scoping workshop in Starkville, MS
+The 2024 GEERU/MSU scoping workshop in Starkville, MS